oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_onboarding_policies.html.markdown

 The following attributes are exported:

-* `items` - List of FleetAppManagementService Onboard policies.
+* `items` - List of Fleet Application Management Onboard policies.
 	* `id` - The unique id of the resource.
 	* `statements` - Policy statements.
 	* `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`